Life on Florida’s West Coast

 It’s not.
 When I was up in WV visiting family, I took the time to check out postings in various counties.
 In the county where my dad lives there are already posting for at least 4 high school level special education teachers.
 In the town where a lot of my family lives and at least four of my relatives teach – they have already posted job openings for 5 high school level English teachers and 4 high school level special education teachers.

 It’s enough to make me feel like drawing blood, I tell you.
-I want to pack it all up, find a cross country moving company and just move to a place that actually has the money and desire to hire teachers.
+I want to pack it all up and just move to a place that actually has the money and desire to hire teachers.
 Instead, I am stuck in a district that has cut almost 1000 instructional and support jobs during the past two school years.

 I know the courts like to see children living close to both parents, but at what point so they become sympathetic to the fact that the mother is struggling to support the child.
 Sheesh.